sf-wdi-21/notes/week-01/day-3-functions+CSS/dusk-modular-css/readme.md

 ##Learning Objectives

 * Abstract your styles with classes
-* Design modular CSS classes
+* Design modular CSS
-* Organize your CSS into reusable components
+* Practice the challenging intricacies of CSS

 ###Steps